 Some pupils may have an emergency healthcare plan prepared by their lead clinician that could be used to inform development of their individual healthcare plan.

-Healthcare plans will be reviewed at least annually but some may need to be reviewed more frequently and, where appropriate, at the pupil's Annual Review.
+Healthcare Plans will be reviewed at least annually but some may need to be reviewed more frequently.
+Where appropriate the Healthcare Plan will be reviewed at the pupil's Annual Review.